chris-j-akers/OneDriveCLI/README.md

 See Initialisation section, above. `odc init` will initialise OneDriveCLI for use with your personal OneDrive.

-The application will open your default browser at the Microsoft 365 Logon page where you will need to log in to your Microsoft account and permit access to your OneDrive.
+The application will open your default browser at the Microsoft 365 Logon page where you will need to log in to your Microsoft account and permit access to OneDrive.

 Initialisation creates a sub-directory called `OneDriveCLI` in `~/.config` where it stores a *sqlite3* database called `settings.db`.
 This database contains session-state and refresh tokens required by Microsoft Graph.